Contis Financial Services Limited and Suits Me Limited (“we”, “us” or “our”) are committed to protecting and respecting your privacy.

 - A third party if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our Terms and Conditions and other agreements; or to protect the rights, property, or safety of Contis Financial Services Limited, our customers or others.

 Protecting your information

 Your data is secured by encryption, firewalls and Secure Socket Layer (SSL) technology.
-This is industry standard encryption technology which manages the security of messages transmitted across the internet.
+This is an industry-standard encryption technology which manages the security of messages transmitted across the internet.
 When we receive your data, we store it on secure servers which can only be accessed by us.
-We store your passwords using one way encryption which means we do not know what your password is.
+We store your passwords using one-way encryption which means we do not know what your password is.